tripitakit/aliscan/README.md

 ## Overview

 Aliscan is a tool for visually analyzing nucleotide sequence alignments to identify signature patterns.
 It provides a web interface for uploading, configuring, and visualizing sequence alignments with color-coded scoring based on nucleotide position significance.
 It supports group-based analysis, allowing users to define custom sequence groups for comparative analysis.
-Its scoring formula can be customized to fine-tune the analysis based on specific research requirements.
+The scoring formula can be customized to fine-tune the analysis based on specific research requirements.
 Aliscan can be used to visualize conserved and variable regions, to compare sequence patterns across multiple groups of sequences in an interactive manner and especially to design taxon-specific PCR primers and qPCR/RT-qPCR probes.

 ## Features